FarazAhmad-117/ChessGameCpp/Readme.md

 So I am going to make anoher version 1.5.0

 ## How to Setup the project:
-1- First of all clone this repo.
+1- First of all clone this repo.<br>
-2- Open the dependences folder and copy c header files namely graphics.h and winbgim.h 3- Paste these files to the include folder of your compiler.
+2- Open the dependences folder and copy c header files namely graphics.h and winbgim.h <br>
+3- Paste these files to the include folder of your compiler.<br>
-4- Copy the libbgi.a binary file.
+4- Copy the libbgi.a binary file.<br>
-5- Paste it inside the bin folder of your compiler.
+5- Paste it inside the bin folder of your compiler.<br>
-6- Now you can compile the game by going in to the terminal and using this command (g++ main.cpp -o main -lbgi -lgdi32 -lcomdlg32 -luuid -loleaut32 -lole32 -lwinmm)
+6- Now you can compile the game by going in to the terminal and using this command (g++ main.cpp -o main -lbgi -lgdi32 -lcomdlg32 -luuid -loleaut32 -lole32 -lwinmm)<br>
-7- If you were unable to locate respective folders you can youtube to find them!
+7- If you were unable to locate respective folders you can youtube to find them!<br>
-8- You will get a main.exe if was not already present.
+8- You will get a main.exe if was not already present.<br>

 ## Enjoy the Game